yanxifang/Gov-1347/_posts/2020-10-16-Week-Six-Predictions.md

 <tr><td style="text-align:left">age3045</td><td></td><td></td></tr>
 <tr><td colspan="3" style="border-bottom: 1px solid black"></td></tr><tr><td colspan="3" style="border-bottom: 1px solid black"></td></tr></table>

-**However, the above analysis assumes that demographic blocs vote differently across states, which may not be true.** Instead, demographic blocs may exhibit the same behavior nationally.
-When excluding the `state` variable in the multivariate linear regression, the R-squared values suffer drastically (dropping to 0.3265 and 0.3891, respectively), but the demographics coefficients become much better, statistically speaking -- at least for the Democratic regression.
-Below is the corresponding table:
+**However, the above analysis assumes that demographic blocs vote differently across states, which may not be true.** Instead, demographic blocs may exhibit the same behavior nationally; this intuitively makes sense because demographic group interests are unlikely to vary significant across state lines in the context of a nationwide presidential election.

+So, when excluding the `state` variable in the multivariate linear regression, the R-squared values suffer drastically (dropping to 0.3265 and 0.3891, respectively), since the underlying state differences in Democratic/Republican vote share are no longer being accounted for.
+However, the demographics coefficients become much better, statistically speaking -- at least for the Democratic regression.
+Below is the corresponding table (again, (1) is Democratic and (2) is Republican):

 <table style="text-align:center"><caption><strong>Demographics and Election Outcomes (1992-2016)</strong></caption>
 <tr><td colspan="3" style="border-bottom: 1px solid black"></td></tr><tr><td style="text-align:left"></td><td colspan="2"><em>Dependent variable:</em></td></tr>